Gradient Shrinking Ricci Solitons and Modified Sectional Curvature

 \begin{remark} We note that both inequalities in condition (\ref{Thm3A1_alt}) of Theorem \ref{ThmA} are attained as equalities for the K\"ahler-Ricci soliton $\mathbb{S}^2 \times \mathbb{R}^2$ equipped with the product metric. \end{remark}

 A key ingredient in the proof of Theorem~\ref{ThmA} is a Weitzenb\"ock-type formula for the self-dual Weyl tensor $W^{+}$ on four-dimensional gradient shrinking Ricci solitons, established by X. Cao and Tran in \cite{CH}.
-It asserts that any four-dimensional gradient shrinking Ricci soliton satisfying (\ref{grs}) must also satisfy
+It asserts that any four-dimensional gradient shrinking Ricci soliton obeying (\ref{grs}) satisfies